 Are you taking your pet in for a good amount of routine care?
 If yes, you can run the numbers on what you pay, on average, in a year of routine visits and what you would pay on a premium to get some reimbursement.

-If you’re not taking your pet in for routine care, hopefully this read has reminded you of the importance of regular wellness visits for your pet.
-Enrolling your pet in a Preventive Care Plan may help hold you accountable going forward: if you’re already paying for preventive care on a monthly basis, you may be more likely to go “cash in” at the vet office.
+If you’re not taking your pet in for routine care, maybe this read has reminded you of the importance of regular wellness visits for your pet.
+Enrolling your pet in a Preventive Care plan may help hold you accountable going forward: if you’re already paying for preventive care on a monthly basis, you may be more likely to go “cash in” at the vet office.

 Assess your pet’s health, age, annual vet bills, and needs and make the decision that makes the most sense for you both.
 You can decide to try Preventive Care for a year, and then re-assess your needs and savings at renewal.